 - Vegetation used in chicanes should generally be low-growing (less than two-feet tall) and low-maintenance.
 In locations with midblock pedestrian crossings, sight lines should be maintained. - Bikeways should be continuous through chicanes so that bicycles are not squeezed into the traffic flow, particularly in locations with steep uphill grades where bicyclists may be travelling considerably slower than motor vehicle traffic.
-Shared bikeways are appropriate on streets with chicanes that result in low-speed environments. - Chicanes can serve in conjunction with iSWM Principles as bioswales.
+Shared bikeways are appropriate on streets with chicanes that result in low-speed environments. - · Chicanes can serve in conjunction with stormwater quality principles as bioswales and rain gardens.